 The film has an interesting cast.
 There is Linda Blair, the former Regan from The Exorcist (1973) now middle-aged; Edward Albert who is mostly confined to a wheelchair; even a brief cameo from the aging William Marshall, once the title character in Blacula (1972).
 One of the more bizarre castings is later-to-be Quentin Tarantino and Kevin Smith regular Michael Parks in a strung-out role as the gardener whose wife gets murdered and may or may not be Linda Blair’s lover.
-It is a role that nobody, least of all Parks, seem to have any clue what he is doing there.
-Julie Strain, Antonia Doran, Rochelle Swanson, Kristina Ducati and Toni Naples all found regular employ in unclothed roles in B films, frequently those made by Jim Wynorski, around this period.
+It is a role that nobody, least of all Parks, seem to have any clue about what he is doing there.
+Julie Strain, Antonia Doran, Rochelle Swanson, Kristina Ducati and Toni Naples all found regular employ in unclothed roles in B films, around this period frequently those made by Jim Wynorski.

 Sorceress 2: The Temptress (1997) was a sequel produced by Jim Wynorski for another director.
 Julie Strain returns but plays a different witch.